What’s the hooked model? How does it help in making habit-forming apps?

 As an app developer, this is the ultimate objective.
-But before you learn to get users hooked on to your app, you must learn more about habit-driven design.
+But before you learn to get users hooked on to your app, you must learn more about habit driven design.

 Now that you’ve been triggered, there has to be a course of action.
 You open Instagram and scroll down, and in the process, you double-tap on a couple of photos or stop to view a video.
 Maybe check out stories as well.
 According to a formula theorised by B.J.
-Fogg, a behaviour scientist at Stanford University, that for any user behaviour there should be considerable motivation, ability and trigger put together.
+Fogg, a behaviour scientist at Stanford University, said that for any user behaviour there should be considerable motivation, ability and trigger put together.
 To put it mathematically-

 App makers who use creative mobile app marketing techniques are aware that once you are using an app, you should feel exalted or satisfied.
-The number of reacts your post receives, you come across some hilarious memes on Twitter, someone DMs you a BTS scene from Avengers: Endgame on your Insta are some instances that make you feel good, and you end up spending more time on these apps.
+The number of reactions your post receives, you come across some hilarious memes on Twitter, someone DMs you a BTS scene from Avengers: Endgame on your Insta are some instances that make you feel good, and you end up spending more time on these apps.
 In the words of Nir Eyal, if ‘your itch is scratched’.

 The element of surprise is what is taken into consideration.
 That’s why ‘Variable Rewards’ are important.
 Now, what are those?
-Let us understand.